-Working with Children (WWC) Check: The check is a legal requirement under the Working with Children Check 2005 for those undertaking paid or voluntary child-related work in Victoria.
-The Department of Justice assesses a person's suitability to work with children by examining relevant serious sexual, physical and drug offences in a person's national criminal history and, where appropriate, their professional history.
+Working with Children (WWC) Check: The check is a legal requirement under the Workers Screening Act 2020 for those undertaking paid or voluntary child-related work in Victoria.
+Working with Children Check Victoria uses a screening process which assesses criminals record in all Australian states and territories, as well as the applicants professional conduct.
 A WWC Check card is granted to a person under working with children legislation if: